DeepLabCut/DeepLabCut/docs/functionDetails.md

     deeplabcut.create_training_dataset(config_path)

-**maDeepLabCut:** CRITICAL POINT - you must use the new function if you have a multi-animal project (and the skeleton in the config.yaml must be defined before you run this step, if not already done):
+**maDeepLabCut CRITICAL POINT**- you must use the new function if you have a multi-animal project (and the skeleton in the config.yaml must be defined before you run this step, if not already done):

     deeplabcut.create_multianimaltraining_dataset(config_path)